Teascade/reid-llvm/documentation/README.md

 - **Function calls**, to invoke a predefined function with given parameters
 - **Associated function calls**, to invoke a predefined function on a certain *associated type* with given parameters.
+  - **Accessing function calls**, a shorthand to call associated function calls which have `&self` or `&mut self` as their first parameter.
 - **Block-expressions**, which can return a value to the higher-level expression if they have a statement with a soft-return.
 Otherwise they return void.
 - **If-expressions**, which can execute one of two expressions depending on the